Iceland, Europe -

 Our very first adventure takes us out on a 4 day trek on the Laugavegur Trail, a must-hike for adventure enthusiasts and outdoor photographers.
 There, we’ll enjoy the pristine, wild landscape as we trek past ancient thermal springs, colorful rhyolite mountains, glacier-fed rivers, and mossy floodplains.

-Taking a day to rest our legs, we’ll return to Reykjavik before embarking on our next adventure: Iceland’s iconic Golden Circle, where we will hike in Pingvellir National Park, sightsee at Geysir and Gullfoss (the golden waterfall), and play alongside the exquisite blue crater-lake, Kerid.
+Taking a day to rest our legs, we’ll return to Reykjavik before embarking on our next adventure: Iceland’s iconic Golden Circle, where we will hike in Þingvellir National Park and sightsee at Geysir and Gullfoss (the golden waterfall).

 To celebrate our magical two week journey, we’ll put on some warm Icelandic overalls and top the trip off with a whale watching tour on the West Coast.
 This is the perfect time of year to see minke whales, white-beaked dolphins, harbour porpoises, and humpback whales.
 On our final afternoon, we’ll relax and pamper ourselves with Silica mudmasks in Blue Lagoon’s natural hotsprings.